The Majesty of God

 They found him hiding in the hills of the area that is now known as Rome.
-It had been one of his bases, dedicated to the worship of Saturn (another of Nimrod's identities, as well as satan's).
+It was one of his bases, dedicated to the worship of Saturn (another of Nimrod's identities, as well as satan's).
 Nimrod was judged by a contingent of elders and sentenced to death.
 When the guards arrived to take him to his beheading, they found Nimrod admiring his face in a mirror.
 He is the real life figure behind Narcissus, among many other characters in mythology.

 After his head was chopped off, Nimrod's body was chopped in pieces and distributed to various cities as a warning against the practice of satanism and the use of sorcery to gain control.
 Idolatry was forced underground.
 Semiramis and her priests formed secret societies to spread their mystery doctrines around the world, sending emissaries out to every corner.
 This is why Babylonian words can be found clear across the Atlantic Ocean in South American culture.